Skip to main content

 UFO and Paranormal Literature

 The Roswell incident of July 1947 generated a literature that spans eight decades.
 Early classics — Frank Scully's Behind the Flying Saucers (1950), one of the first books about the incident, is a mid-three-figure collectible in first edition.
 Stanton Friedman and Don Berliner's Crash at Corona, Kevin Randle and Donald Schmitt's early investigation volumes, and the subsequent cascade of Roswell-specific research books all carry collector value that increases with edition proximity to original publication.
-I also buy the broader classic UFO literature: Donald Keyhoe's early flying saucer books, J. Allen Hynek's work, and the serious scientific literature on unexplained aerial phenomena.
+I also take the broader classic UFO literature: Donald Keyhoe's early flying saucer books, J. Allen Hynek's work, and the serious scientific literature on unexplained aerial phenomena.
 Items with direct Roswell provenance — signed copies from researchers who came to Roswell, books owned by figures connected to the 1947 events — are in a category of their own.
 See my guide to selling UFO books from the Roswell area for specifics on what's valuable and what isn't.

 Billy the Kid and Lincoln County War